krawaller/cv/README.md

 #### Technical merits

-Earlier imperative backend skills have been all but replaced by a semi-religious embracement of functional programming on the web stack.
+Earlier OOP backend skills have been all but replaced by a semi-religious embracement of functional programming on the web stack.
 Focus used to be Backbone, now shifted to React.
 A selection of deeds:

 *    Creator of [Algebra Explorer](http://www.algebraexplorer.com) 2014
 *    Speaker (about CoffeeScript) at [Software Passion Summit](https://twitter.com/apnylle/status/182149430269575168) 2012